santagoy/san-tagoy-xyz/content/games/Wanton Pinoy Spaghetti/chargen.md

 Sometimes, you roll with Advantage or Disadvantage which is rolling two d20s and taking the highest or lowest respectively.

-You can apply multiple Tags to a single roll if applicable.
+Apply multiple Tags to a single roll if applicable.

 | 1d10 |     Prowess     |       Knowledge        |         Pizzazz         |
 |:----:|:---------------:|:----------------------:|:-----------------------:|